James Aubrey (actor): Screen work

 Aubrey first appeared in a film at the age of fourteen, in the film adaptation of William Golding’s Lord of the Flies, released in 1963, taking the lead role of Ralph.
 He played Gavin Sorenson in the television adaptation of Bouquet of Barbed Wire (1976) and its sequel, Another Bouquet (1977).
 He also worked with two British filmmakers, Norman J. Warren (Terror, 1978) and Pete Walker (Home Before Midnight, 1979), and played the ill-fated pop singer B.J. in the Sex Pistols film The Great Rock 'n' Roll Swindle (1980).
-In 1979 played the part of Graham Hurst in the popular TV series Minder (The Bounty Hunter) and in 1974 played Horace Reynes in the Sweeney (Selected Target).
+In 1979 played the part of Graham Hurst in the popular TV series Minder ("The Bounty Hunter") and in 1974 played Horace Reynes in The Sweeney ("Selected Target").

 In 1986, Aubrey starred in Forever Young, directed by David Drury.
 He portrayed Mark in three episodes of Lytton's Diary in 1986.
 In 1997, he appeared in an adaptation of Robert Ludlum's The Apocalypse Watch and was also a guest star in an episode of the TV series Brief Encounters in 2006.

 During his final months, Aubrey worked with a group of local independent film-makers.
 Overseeing casting sessions for Shadows of a Stranger at the Hub in Sleaford in early 2010, Aubrey was also set to play the lead role in the production, but died a month before filming began.

-Private life
+Personal life

 In 1970, at St Pancras, Aubrey married Agnes Kristin Hallander, a marriage which later ended in divorce.
 His daughter is Sarah Barzyk-Aubrey, a French actress.